About the Journal

 ==================================

-ETHICS POLICY IN PUBLICATION
+PUBLICATION ETHICS POLICY

-1. Authorship and Contribution Policies
+1. Authorship and Contributorship Policies

-• Substantial contributions to the conception or design of the work; or to the acquisition, analysis, or interpretation of data for the work; AND
+• Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND

-• Writing of the work or critical revision of important intellectual content; AND
+• Drafting the work or reviewing it critically for important intellectual content; AND

 • Final approval of the version to be published; AND

-• Commitment to assume responsibility for all aspects of the work, ensuring that any issues related to the accuracy or integrity of any part of the work are properly investigated and resolved.
+• Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 • Public responsibility for the content.